History of Kids for Kids

-The Kids for Kids Foundation was established in 2008, when ten friends joined together, to host a family fun day, to raise funds for St. Jude Children’s Research Hospital.
+The Kids for Kids Foundation was established in 2008, when a group of New York City professionals joined together to host a family based event to raise funds for St. Jude Children’s Research Hospital.
 The event founders include Robert Catalano, Todd Baslin, Joseph Capone, John Carbone, Jason Dove, Danny Fontana, Jim Halpin, Fabio Migliaccio, Nick Raineri & Craig Shapiro.

 Our biggest event is the Family Fun Day at Aviator Sports and Events Center.
-In 2016 we raised a record $1,065,814 for St. Jude Children’s Research Hospital.
-We had a record 1,100 people in attendance.
+In 2017 we raised a record $1,311,410 for St. Jude Children’s Research Hospital.
+We had over 1,000 people in attendance.

 Numerous celebrities have donated to the Kids for Kids Foundation, or participated in our events including: Jon Bon Jovi and Former New York Met Gary Sheffield.